Relaxing At Work

 And at last, when you are finished with work you can seek out a massage.
 Studies have proven that massage is one of the most effective ways to reduce overall stress along with countless other added health benefits.
 But until you can get to a massage, here is a helpful breathing routine you can do while on the job:

 - Start by pausing what you are doing for just a moment, and gather your senses (if possible, close your eyes)

-- Place your hands over your stomach and take a slow, deep breath in through your nostrils, allowing the air to expand in your stomach instead of lifting your chest and shoulders (your stomach should push your hands as it expands with inhalation)
+- Place your hands over your stomach and take a slow, deep breath in through your nostrils, allowing the air to fill your stomach and gently expand your rib cage instead of lifting your chest and shoulders (your stomach should push your hands as it expands with inhalation)

 - Envision the air as it slowly fills your lungs, bringing vital nutrients to your entire body

-- Hold the breath for a brief moment, as if to savor it, then slowly exhale, allowing the shoulders, chest and abdomen to sink down and in as far as possible
+- Hold the breath for a brief moment, as if to savor it, then slowly exhale (try to make your exhale the longest portion of your breathing), allowing the shoulders, chest and abdomen to sink down and in as far as comfortable

 - Continue this exercise for 3 to 6 breaths or more, focusing each time on relaxing all of your muscles and allowing your heart rate to steadily decrease